being-aerys/SQL_Programming_with_MySQL/README.md

-# SQL_Fun
+# SQL with MySQL
-This is an attempt to refresh different aspects of SQL.
+This repo is a collection of SQL programming.
+A work in progress.